Azure/AKS-Performance-and-Scale/Perf-Benchmarks/ReadMe.md

 # About this project:

-This repoository's goal is to help AKS users understand Performance and Scalability best practices for AKS and Kubernetes and also help them benchmark certain scaling performance SLOs.

 Below document provides the steps to run a pre-created script that provisions an AKS cluster, scales up the nodepool to 50 Nodes and measures the time time taken to scale up, allowing customers to use it as a reproducable benchmark for node scaling on AKS.

 ## Prerequisites